uvhw/bitcoin/README.md

 -------------------

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/graviocoin-project/graviocoin/tags) are created regularly to indicate new official, stable release versions of Graviocoin Core.
+[Tags](https://github.com/gravio-net/graviocoin/tags) are created regularly to indicate new official, stable release versions of Graviocoin Core.

+The 'gio.0.1.6' branch is last verified and tested bundle.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).